blackfist/factor_audit/README.md

 ## Shit I need to fix

 * I need to figure out how to read the headers that come back from GitHub and get the url for the next page of results.
 GitHub paginates the answer so right now this is only reading the first page of results.
 However, parsing the headers was not trivial enough to make it into my proof of concept code.

+## Didn't you write something like this in Golang?
+I sure did.
+You can find it [here](https://github.com/blackfist/deez_factors).
+It probably works better too because I was able to lean on code that other people wrote.